Williamrai/InstaPic/README.md

 # InstaPic

+# Parstagram - Part II

+This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!

+Time spent: 5 hours spent in total

+## Added Functions

+- User stays logged in across restarts.
+(1pt)
+- User can log out.
+(1pt)
+- User can view comments on a post.
+(3pts)
+- User can add a new comment.
+(5pts)

 # InstaPic - Part I

 This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.